cloudinary-community/gridsome-plugin-cloudinary/docs/docs/cloudinary-transformer/configurations.md

 ---
 title: Options
-slug: image-optimizer-options
+slug: cloudinary-transformer-options
-category: Image Optimizer Plugin
+category: Cloudinary Image Transformer
 position: 2
 ---

-To set configurations for Cloudinary source plugin, we use inner `options` section of the `gridsome-plugin-cloudinary` in `gridsome.config.js`.
+To set configurations for Cloudinary image transformer, we use inner `options` section of the `gridsome-plugin-cloudinary` in `gridsome.config.js`.

 The list of available options are shown as below